ZeroJian/ZJLocation/README.md

 	ZJLocationService.stopLocation()

-default and most timeInterval is 179 seconds, if you custom timeInterval:
+default and maximal timeInterval is 179 seconds, if you custom timeInterval:

 	ZJLocationService.time = 120